-The School of Journalism at Southern Illinois University Carbondale occupies a national leadership role in mass communication education at a time of revolutionary change.
+The School of Journalism and Advertising at Southern Illinois University Carbondale occupies a national leadership role in communication education at a time of revolutionary change.
 The technology of communication is changing faster than any time since the invention of movable type.
-The School of Journalism is keeping pace with these historic changes by expanding coursework in areas including web, video, audio and multimedia skills, while continuing to reinforce knowledge vital to journalists of all areas - clear writing, clear thinking, law, ethics and history.
+The School of Journalism and Advertising is keeping pace with these historic changes by expanding coursework in areas including web, video, audio and multimedia skills, while continuing to reinforce knowledge vital to journalists of all areas - clear writing, clear thinking, law, ethics and history.

 The program combines a detailed understanding of the practice of journalism in modern society with a broad knowledge of the liberal arts.
-Students acquire specific skills necessary to become professionals in advertising, news editorial, sports journalism, photojournalism or other communication fields.
-Students develop in-depth knowledge by completing the requirements of a structured minor in a subject area outside the College of Mass Communication and Media Arts and related fields.
+The School of Journalism and Advertising emphasizes both rigorous classroom and valuable experiential learning through hands-on laboratory instruction.
+Students acquire specific skills necessary to become professionals in the media industry.
+Students develop in-depth knowledge by completing the requirements of a structured minor.
 The curriculum prepares students for positions of responsibility in a broad array of fields in which the ability to communicate is essential.
-New specializations include Journalism and Mass Communication, and Sports Media.
-The School is now offering an Online Degree and Certificate Programs in Journalism and Mass Communications for non-resident students.
-The School of Journalism also prepares students for graduate studies in mass communication, the social sciences and law.
+The School offers an Online Degree program in Journalism and Mass Communications for non-resident students.
+The School of Journalism and Advertising also prepares students for graduate studies in mass communication, the social sciences, and law.

 Prospective students should be aware that excellent written and oral language skills are essential for successful careers in the journalism field.
-With this in mind, the School of Journalism has adopted admission and retention standards that emphasize language facility and academic proficiency.
+With this in mind, the School of Journalism and Advertising has adopted admission and retention standards that emphasize language facility and academic proficiency.

 While most students are best served by one of the following specializations, other programs of study in the major may be designed to meet specific needs.

-Students majoring in journalism must meet these retention requirements to continue their enrollment in the major: Students who have completed 26 semester hours or more must have an accumulative SIU grade point average of 2.00 or higher.
+Students majoring in journalism must meet these retention requirements to continue their enrollment in the major: Students who have completed 12 semester hours or more must have an accumulative SIU grade point average of 2.00 or higher.

 A grade of C or better is required in all journalism courses in order to be counted toward the major or minor and to satisfy prerequisite requirements.